sheetal-a-j/design_patterns/design_pattern.md

 **Factory pattern**  is the most used Creational Pattern in the OOP world because it saves a lot of time in the future when there is a need to modify your existing classes.

 According to GoF, the intent of this pattern is to,
->Define an interface for creating objects, but let subclasses to decide which class to instantiate and refers to the newly created object through a common interface.
+>Define an interface for creating objects, but lets subclasses decide which class to instantiate and refers to the newly created object through a common interface.

-**Key points :**
+**Key points:**
 * Creat a object without revealing the creation logic to the client and refer the newly created object using a common interface.
-* To get an object of similar type dynamically, based on parameter we passed.
+* To get an object of similar type dynamically, based on a parameter we passed.
-* If we create object by using new operator inside whole application, and if due to some reason like object creation configuration parameter are changed, then it is very hard to perform change in every place and in such scenario factory method play a vital role to avoid dependencies.
+* If we create a object by using new operator inside the whole application, and if due to some reason like object creation configuration parameter are changed, then it is very hard to perform changes in every place and in such scenario factory method play a vital role to avoid dependencies.

 [Structure of Factory method Design pattern](https://bogdanvlviv.com/images/posts/ruby/patterns/design-patterns-in-ruby/factory-method_pattern.png)